devfemibadmus/easyfileshare/readme.md

 ## Automatic File Deletion

-To optimize storage usage, EasyFileShare automatically deletes files after three days.
+To optimize storage usage, EasyFileShare automatically deletes files after 30 days.
 This ensures efficient resource management and aligns with our commitment to providing a clean and clutter-free environment for users.

 ## License